Corpus2Skill: Distilling Enterprise Knowledge into Navigable Agent Skills for QA and RAG: Evaluation Metrics

 \section{Evaluation Metrics}

-\paragraph{Lexical metrics.} \emph{Token F1} tokenizes both the predicted and gold answers into word tokens and computes the harmonic mean of token-level precision and recall. \emph{BLEU} \citep{papineni2002bleu} measures modified n-gram precision (up to 4-grams) with a brevity penalty to penalize overly short outputs. \emph{ROUGE-1} and \emph{ROUGE-2} \citep{lin2004rouge} measure unigram and bigram recall respectively, capturing how much of the gold answer's content appears in the prediction.
+\paragraph{Lexical and semantic answer-quality metrics.} \emph{Token F1} tokenizes both the predicted and gold answers into word tokens and computes the harmonic mean of token-level precision and recall. \emph{BERTScore-F1} \citep{zhang2020bertscore} computes contextual-embedding similarity F1 between the predicted and gold answers using a RoBERTa-large encoder \citep{liu2019roberta} with \texttt{rescale\_with\_baseline=False}; it is more robust to paraphrase than n-gram-overlap metrics.
+We compute it once per query and report the mean.

-\paragraph{LLM-judged metrics.} Both \emph{Factuality} and \emph{Context Recall} use an LLM judge \citep{zheng2023llmjudge} following the RAGAS framework \citep{es2024ragas}, scoring on a 1--5 scale normalized to 0--1.
-Factuality evaluates whether the claims in the generated answer are factually consistent with the gold answer, independent of the retrieved context.
-Context Recall evaluates whether the retrieved context contains sufficient information to answer the question, by checking how many essential claims in the gold answer can be attributed to the provided context.
+\paragraph{LLM-judged answer-quality and grounding metrics.} \emph{Factuality}, \emph{Faithfulness$_{\text{grd}}$}, \emph{Context Recall}, \emph{Context Precision}, and \emph{Answer Relevance} use an LLM judge \citep{zheng2023llmjudge} following the RAGAS framework \citep{es2024ragas}, scoring on a 5-point scale normalized to 0--1.
+Factuality compares the generated answer to the gold answer (independent of retrieved context).
+Faithfulness$_{\text{grd}}$ scores each generated claim against the retrieved context — flagging hallucinations regardless of whether the answer happens to match the gold.
+Context Recall asks whether the retrieved context covers the gold-answer claims; Context Precision asks whether retrieved chunks are predominantly relevant; Answer Relevance asks whether the generated answer addresses the query.
+We use Claude Sonnet 4.6 as the judge with greedy decoding and zero-temperature prompts, and apply the same judge model and standardized context window across every method to keep the comparison fair.

+\paragraph{Hallucination Rate.} We report \emph{Hallucination Rate} as the fraction of queries with Faithfulness$_{\text{grd}}<0.6$ (i.e.\ generated content that is not adequately grounded in retrieved context, following the RAGAS convention).
+This metric is lower-is-better and captures the operational ``how often does the system hallucinate?'' question that a deployer cares about, rather than a mean over a continuous score.

 \paragraph{Context Recall standardization.} A critical design decision is the standardization of Context Recall measurement across different retrieval paradigms (single-shot, multi-turn, and navigation-based).
 For fair comparison, all methods follow the same protocol: (1)~collect the last 5 documents or passages retrieved by the method; (2)~join them with separator tokens; (3)~truncate to a uniform 8,000-character window.
 The LLM judge receives this standardized context.
 This ensures that single-shot baselines contribute their top-5 retrieved passages, Agentic contributes the last 5 documents from its multi-turn retrieval, and \corpusskill{} contributes the last 5 documents retrieved via \texttt{get\_document} tool calls.